-Michigan Humanities Council is announcing the fifth round of Great Michigan Read, a biennial statewide literary program focusing on humanities themes.
+Michigan Humanities is announcing the fifth round of Great Michigan Read, a biennial statewide literary program focusing on humanities themes.
 The Great Michigan Read aims to connect us as Michiganians by deepening our understanding of our state, our society, and our humanity.
 A statewide panel of teachers, librarians, community leaders and book lovers select the Great Michigan Read every two years.

 “Station Eleven is a departure from the non-fiction selections of the past several years, but we believe the opportunity for engaging programming and events, the connections to the humanities themes and the opportunities for discussion make it a perfect selection,“ said Jan Fedewa, Interim Executive Director.